MarijnSt/soccermatics-project-1/README.md

 Based on this graph we can confidently conclude he still loves to go for a dribble and there's a strong case for calling him the most active dribbler of the tournament.

-Now the next thing we should have a look at is an easy question: does he pull of all that dribbling?
+Now the next thing we should have a look at is an easy question: does he pull off all that dribbling?
 What happens if we look at the **dribbles per 90 versus the succes rate of players**?

 ![Plotting players by dribbles per 90 and success rate at Euro 2024](./per_90_v_success_rate.png)